 The Harvard Study concluded that only a small fraction of the actionable malpractice claims were being started in courts around the country and that in fact, the number of lawsuits remained flat and payments by insurance carriers actually went down.
 By focusing additional resources on preventing medical mistakes, it would not only improve patient safety, but would also decrease the cost of medical care.

-If you have suffered a serious injury due to the negligence of a doctor or hospital, our experienced malpractice lawyers in NYC can help.
+If you have suffered a serious injury due to the negligence of a doctor or hospital, our experienced medical malpractice lawyers in NYC can help.